1898 Tampa riot: Public Response

 News of the Tampa Riot elicited strong reactions among the public.
-Those who were already skeptical of the proficiency of black soldiers used this incident to claim that their mobilization was a mistake because it had allowed African Americans to "forget his place" in the larger social hierarchy of the United States.
+Those who were already skeptical of the proficiency of black soldiers used this incident to claim that their mobilization was a mistake as it had allowed African Americans to "forget his place" in the larger social hierarchy of the United States.
 A West Virginian stated that he thought all African Americans should be sent to Cuba to die so a riot like what occurred in Tampa could never happen again.
-Critically, the white press characterized the black troops of the Twenty-fourth and Twenty-fifth Infantry regiments as responsible for riot, thus erasing any trace of the role white soldiers played in the event besides the restoring of public order.
+Critically, the white press characterized the black troops of the 24th and 25th Infantry regiments as responsible for riot, thus erasing any trace of the role white soldiers played in the event besides the restoring of public order.
 The African American community was equally outraged due to reports that told of how "many Afro-Americans were killed and scores wounded."
 African American run newspapers emphasized the role the Ohio volunteers played in instigating the riot and the fact that what the Georgia volunteers had done was not maintain order but carry out an indiscriminate "slaughter of black troops."
 The divide in perception of the riot demonstrated the racist attitudes held in both the North and South towards African Americans.
 An African American editor from Norfolk noted that as the wounds of the Civil War and Reconstruction healed between North and South, African Americans would have "to fight to maintain a footing."